base4nfdi/pid4nfdi/content/events/2025-07-02-elnfocusgroup/index.md

 projects:
 ---

 PID4NFDI warmly invites you to join our focus groups on the integration of Persistent Identifiers (PIDs) within Electronic Lab Notebooks (ELNs).
-More genereal on the focus roups can be found on the dedicated subpage [*Focus Groups*](https://pid.services.base4nfdi.de/community/focus-groups/).
+More general information on the focus roups can be found on the dedicated subpage [*Focus Groups*](https://pid.services.base4nfdi.de/community/focus-groups/).

 The initial meeting of the focus group took place on May 21, 2025.
-All relevant information is linked [here](https://pid.services.base4nfdi.de/events/2025-05-21-elnfocusgroup/)
+All relevant information is linked [here](https://pid.services.base4nfdi.de/events/2025-05-21-elnfocusgroup/).

-The next meeting will take place on **July 2, 2025, from 1:00 p.m. to 02:30 p.m.**.
-If you would like to **join**, please contact Antonia Schrader at antonia.schrader@os.helmholtz.de for access details.
+The next meeting will take place on **July 2, 2025, from 1:00 p.m. to 02:30 p.m.** If you would like to **join**, please contact Antonia Schrader at antonia.schrader@os.helmholtz.de for access details.
 The Agenda can be found  [here](https://docs.google.com/document/d/1iOF6Yn49oMtpk55EDokf5qyQANQBC-T6C0vGPdApqQw/edit?tab=t.0#heading=h.x1fywokciu4n).
 #The initial meeting of the focus group took place on **May 21, 2025, 1:00 to 2:30 pm**.
-#In the meeting, PID4NFDI presented our two-year plan for the Base4NFDI integration phase, followed by an overview of ELNs by Tilo Mathes of Research Space and an intensive introductions to get to know each other.
+In the meeting, PID4NFDI presented our two-year plan for the Base4NFDI integration phase, followed by an overview of ELNs by Tilo Mathes of Research Space and an intensive introductions to get to know each other.
-# Here are the slides and meeting notes:
+#Here are the slides and meeting notes:
   * [General Overview](https://docs.google.com/presentation/d/1P6-_n_WXkJq7GAu6fD5RUVPzZyiQgVT0P4wGPfGRvng/edit?slide=id.g3466c48fe94_0_830#slide=id.g3466c48fe94_0_830) by Jana Böhm
   * [Introduction to ELN](https://doi.org/10.5281/zenodo.15489032) by Tilo Mathes
   * [Meeting Notes](https://docs.google.com/document/d/1iOF6Yn49oMtpk55EDokf5qyQANQBC-T6C0vGPdApqQw/edit?tab=t.0)